red512/vimex/README.md

 1. **kubectl**: Install `kubectl`, the command-line tool for interacting with Kubernetes cluster.

-2. **Helm**: Install Helm, a package manager for Kubernetes, to manage the deployment of Grafana Prometheus, ArgoCD, and Metrics server.
+2. **Helm**: Install Helm, a package manager for Kubernetes, to manage the deployment of Grafana, Prometheus, ArgoCD, KEDA, and Metrics server.

 3. **Terraform**: Install Terraform for provisioning and managing infrastructure.

 4. **kubeseal CLI**: Install the `kubeseal` CLI tool for encrypting Kubernetes Secrets into SealedSecret resources.
 You can find installation instructions [here](https://github.com/bitnami-labs/sealed-secrets#installing-kubeseal).

+5. **KEDA**: Kubernetes Event-driven Autoscaler for Redis queue-based scaling.

+6. **Argo Rollouts**: with canary deployment.

-5. **Docker Hub Account**: Required for publishing Docker images.
+7. **Docker Hub Account**: Required for publishing Docker images.

-6. **Slack Webhook**: Obtain a URL to send automated CI/CD notifications to Slack.
+8. **Slack Webhook**: Obtain a URL to send automated CI/CD notifications to Slack.

 ### Repository Structure